-Please note: EJI is not currently accepting applications for the 2021 Justice Fellowship.
-Please check this posting for further updates.
+Please note: EJI currently is not accepting applications for the 2021 Justice Fellowship.

 The Equal Justice Initiative in Montgomery, Alabama, is pleased to offer a fully funded (with benefits) two-year Justice Fellowship for recent college graduates and young professionals.
 The fellowship is designed to enable a talented and committed professional or recent graduate to spend two years contributing to social justice and preparing for a career in nonprofit management.

 EJI is a nationally recognized private, nonprofit organization that is highly regarded as one of the most dynamic and innovative legal reform programs in the U.S. For nearly 30 years, EJI has provided assistance to the poor, the incarcerated, and the condemned.
 EJI has been a national leader in criminal justice reform and anti-poverty and anti-discrimination efforts and has provided education and training to some of the nation’s best law students, lawyers, policymakers, and professionals.

 EJI welcomes applicants from historically underserved communities and does not discriminate on the basis of race, gender, religion, or sexual orientation.

 The Justice Fellowship is for talented and ambitious recent college graduates, post graduates and young professionals.
 It provides an opportunity to work for two years as a full-time, paid staff member at EJI.
 The Justice Fellowship supports the mission of EJI by developing young leaders who want experience in nonprofit management, legal reform, and social justice work.

 The Fellow will help with implementing institutional projects for our growing legal and educational programs, including EJI’s Legacy Museum and the National Memorial for Peace and Justice.
 The job will involve working closely with the Executive Director and staff in implementing program initiatives, managing special needs and opportunities, assisting with institutional management, day-to-day operations, and development.